 Under certain circumstances it's also possible to transplant just the pancreas for patients with diabetes.
-Transplantation of the islets (specialised cells that produce insulin) alone is also feasible and trials are underway.
-This does not involve an open operation – the cells are injected into the liver through a long needle which crosses the skin.
-A small number of patients may benefit from this, but it is still a procedure under evaluation, with no long-term follow-up results.
-More information can be found on the Diabetes UK website.
+There is more information in our having a pancreas transplant alone patient leaflet (PDF 141Kb).
+Transplantation of the islets (specialised cells that produce insulin) alone is also possible.
+This does not involve an open operation – the cells are injected into the liver through a long needle which goes through the skin.
+A small number of patients may benefit from this.

 Frequently asked questions

 The main benefit of having both a pancreas and kidney transplant at the same time is to improve quality of life in the long-term, with freedom from: